 The Eightfold Path

-Buddha laid down the eightfold path for his followers and enunciated that by following this path, they could put an end to their suffering.
+The Buddha laid down the eightfold path for his followers and enunciated that by following this path, they could put an end to their suffering.

-This eightfold path, as laid down by Buddha, helps an individual attain the state of Nirvana by freeing him from attachments and delusions and thereby helping him understand the innate truth of all things.
+Directly related to the Four Noble Truths, the eightfold path, as laid down by Buddha, helps an individual attain the state of Nirvana by freeing him from attachments and delusions and thereby helping him understand the innate truth of all things.
 This path, therefore, helps a person with his ethical and mental growth and development.

 Buddha laid great emphasis on implementing the teachings since a higher level or existence can be attained only by putting translating thoughts into actions.

 The eightfold path suggested by Buddha involves adherence to: